-- 374. Second, regarding the European Union's claim that the right of full access to UK waters is impaired by the sandeel fishing prohibitions, 898 the United Kingdom argues that there was no such impairment, 899 and even if there was, this would not automatically render the measures disproportionate given the qualified nature of the right of access compared to the United Kingdom's sovereign right to manage living resources in its own waters.
-900 - 375.
+- 374. Second, regarding the European Union's claim that the right of full access to UK waters is impaired by the sandeel fishing prohibitions, the United Kingdom argues that there was no such impairment, and even if there was, this would not automatically render the measures disproportionate given the qualified nature of the right of access compared to the United Kingdom's sovereign right to manage living resources in its own waters. - 375.
 Third, concerning the European Union's argument that the United Kingdom could have chosen alternative measures, the United Kingdom reiterates that there is no element of necessity under the correct interpretation of the proportionality requirement under Articles 494(3)(f) and 496(1) of the TCA.
-(901) In the event that there is a requirement to consider alternative measures, particularly regarding the European Union's suggestion of a spatially limited prohibition on fishing, more closely corresponding to the feeding range of chick-rearing seabirds, (902) the United Kingdom repeats that "alternative measures ought to be compared against whether they deliver upon the same objective as that pursued by the impugned measure."
-(903) As the measures' objectives are not limited to increasing the availability of sandeel for chick-rearing seabirds, but were expressly considered to have wider benefits to the marine ecosystem, the United Kingdom
+902 In the event that there is a requirement to consider alternative measures, particularly regarding the European Union's suggestion of a spatially limited prohibition on fishing, more closely corresponding to the feeding range of chick-rearing seabirds, 903 the United Kingdom repeats that "alternative measures ought to be compared against whether they deliver upon the same objective as that pursued by the impugned measure."
+904 As the measures' objectives are not limited to increasing the availability of sandeel for chick-rearing seabirds, but were expressly considered to have wider benefits to the marine ecosystem, the United Kingdom argues that a more spatially restrictive measure would not deliver the same wider ecosystem benefits to the marine environment, and is, thus, not a relevant comparator.
+905 Further, the foraging range of seabirds differs widely between species, and may extend to the entirety of the United Kingdom's EEZ.
+906 At the very least, the United Kingdom explains, it is very difficult to define, just as the feeding range of mobile predators such as marine mammals and fish, making a

-896 UK's Written Submission, para.
+UK's Written Submission, para.
 400.3; Hearing, 29 January 2025, 169:3-177:21, 178:14-23 (Westaway); UK's Responses to Questions, pp. 34-39.

-UK's Written Submission, paras 400.4-400.5, referring to EU's Written Submission, para.
+&lt;sup>898 UK's Written Submission, paras 400.4-400.5, referring to EU's Written Submission, para.
 723.